Now that you are older and wiser, are you concerned you will outlive your money?

 Now that you know what your Future Self is up to, it’s time to return to the present moment and get back to work.
 Are you ready to figure out what you have and what you need in order to make your dreams a reality?

-(EDITOR'S NOTE: If you're ready to shift your money paradigm and mindset and learn how to make more money, register to attend the Brain-A-Thon event hosted by John Assaraf by clicking the NeuroGym banner below.)
+(EDITOR'S NOTE: If you're ready to shift your money paradigm and mindset and how to make and save more money, register to attend a training on how to win the money game by clicking the link below.)

 When it comes to retirement planning there’s a lot to it, and the adjustment may be challenging at first.
 It may feel scary knowing that you no longer have a steady stream of income from your job . . . and will instead be tapping into the money you’ve worked so diligently to save.
 But instead of feeling remorse or guilt about the past or anxiety about the future, it’s the perfect time to keep things positive and do some serious research.